Alhagi Touray Sisay: Haverfordwest County

 On 18 August 2021, following his release from Grimsby, Touray returned to Wales to join Haverfordwest County.
 On 18 September 2021, he scored twice to give the club their first win of the season against Flint Town.
 After a spell out with injury Touray scored the winning goal on 30 October 2021 in a match against Newtown.

 Accrington Stanley

 On 25 July 2022, Touray signed for Accrington Stanley.
+On 5 July 2023, Touray left Accrington Stanley.

+Return to Spain

+In February 2024, Touray signed for UE Vilassar de Mar.

+In the 2024–25 season, he was playing for CF Vilanova.